Must-see places in Dubai that every visitor should experience at least once

-Did you know that Dubai is now the 4th most visited city in the world?
-With DXB airport taking over the title as the world’s busiest airport, it’s no surprise that more visitors are now jumping off the plane and seeing what’s on offer in the UAE’s largest city.
+With DXB airport in Dubai once again taking over the title as the world’s busiest airport, it’s no surprise that more visitors are now jumping off the plane and seeing what’s on offer in the UAE’s largest city.

-An astounding and spectacular display of modern urbanization arranged on a backdrop of desert and the calm waters of the Persian Gulf – Dubai strikes the perfect balance for adventure and aesthetics – and is incredibly family-friendly.
+An astounding and spectacular display of modern urbanization arranged on a backdrop of desert and the calm waters of the Persian Gulf – Dubai strikes the perfect balance between adventure and aesthetics – and is incredibly family-friendly.

-This post is part of our series Discover the UAE.
 For more on Dubai and travelling to the Middle East, why not join our Facebook travel group or pop over to our exclusive Dubai website to plan your dream trip to Dubai

 Note: tickets for Burj Khalifa “At the Top” should be bought in advance.
 Only a limited number of tickets are available on the day and cost up to 4x pre-purchased time slot tickets.
 Popular slots at sunrise and sunset can often be sold out weeks in advance.